facebook/flipper/README.md

 # Getting started

-Please refer to our [Getting Started guide](https://fbsonar.com/docs/getting-started.html) to set up Sonar.
+Please refer to our [Getting Started guide](https://fbflipper.com/docs/getting-started.html) to set up Flipper.

 ## Requirements

-* macOS (while Sonar is buildable using other systems as well, only macOS is officially supported)
+* macOS (while Flipper is buildable using other systems as well, only macOS is officially supported)
 * node >= 8
 * yarn >= 1.5
 * iOS developer tools (for developing iOS plugins)